 Hok-Si-La is a 252 acre, municipally owned and operated park located on the Minnesota side of Lake Pepin.
 The park offers spectacular views of the Mississippi River, Lake Pepin, and the surrounding bluffs.
 Enjoy the Mississippi River by experiencing tent camping at its best, listen to Barred Owls while snug inside sleeping cabins, launch a boat at the public boat ramp, or swim and relax on the sandy beach.
 Take time to explore the mile long stretch of Mississippi River shoreline, check out the interpretive center, enjoy the kids at the playground, play volleyball or basketball, enjoy a picnic or relax at the chapel.

-Facilities include a dining hall, screened shelters, tent camping and three sleeping cabins (cabins opening May 2016).
+Facilities include a dining hall, screened shelters, tent camping and three sleeping cabins (cabins opened May 2016).
 Park is open year-round for general use.
 Buildings and camping season is mid-April through mid-October.
 Bring your family out for a hike, bird watching or a stroll on the beach.
 Winter offers groomed cross-country ski trails.
 (Grooming updates posted on Facebook & Twitter.)
 Lake Pepin is a widening of the Mississippi River.